wesholliday/llm-logic/README.md

 - `prompts/`: Includes all of the inference pattern questions used in the experiments.

 - `data/`: Stores the LLM responses to the inference pattern questions.

+- `external_data/`: Stores the LMSYS Elo ratings for the tested models

 - `graphs/` and `results/`: These directories are generated upon running the "llm-logic" notebook and contain the graphs and results of experiments, respectively.